DeerSteak/BeatClikrNative.iOS/README.md

 # BeatClikrNative.iOS
-BeatClikr's reimplementation for iOS 17+ with SwiftUI, SwiftData, AudioKit, and iCloud backup.
+BeatClikr's reimplementation for iOS 17+ with SwiftUI, SwiftData, AudioKit, and iCloud sync.
+Available on the App Store.

 Note: This project relies on a series of .WAV files that are not in git.
 You will need to add these yourself: